jerbaroo/bridge-sim/paper.md

 <!-- Research application -->

-One of the biggest problems related to damage detection of concrete slab bridges is the collection of data `@worden:2006` -> "Worden (2006)".
+One of the biggest problems related to damage detection of concrete slab bridges is the collection of data [@worden:2006].
 This is because bridges are expensive structures that we are simply not allowed to damage, except as they are being decommisioned but then traffic is no longer permitted on the bridge.
 To circumvent this issue a lot of research is based on numerical simulations.
 However models used in such research are typically not built for re-use, and so researchers must resort to creating their models from the low-level building blocks of nodes and forces. `bridge-sim` addresses the need for a high-level API for data collection from concrete slab bridge simulation.

-`bridge-sim` is open source software that provides a high-level API for building linear and non-linear 3D models of concrete slab bridges, running simulations of the generated models with OpenSees `@mckenna:2011` -> "(McKenna 2011)", and generating time series of sensor responses and graphics of these responses e.g. figure \autoref{fig:time}. `bridge-sim` has been written with extensibility in mind such that adding support for another finite element program other than OpenSees is possible.
+`bridge-sim` is open source software that provides a high-level API for building linear and non-linear 3D models of concrete slab bridges, running simulations of the generated models with OpenSees [@mckenna:2011], and generating time series and graphics of the responses e.g. \autoref{fig:time}. `bridge-sim` has been written with extensibility in mind such that adding support for another finite element program other than OpenSees is possible.

 `bridge-sim` makes the process of generating time series data via simulation of concrete slab bridges much faster and easier than with OpenSees. `bridge-sim`